return42/sphkerneldoc/linux_src_doc/include/drm/drm_framebuffer_h.rst

     instead done through the source rectangle in struct \ :c:type:`struct drm_plane_state <drm_plane_state>`\ .

 modifier
-    Data layout modifier, per buffer.
+    Data layout modifier.
 This is used to describetiling, or also special layouts (like compression) of auxiliary buffers.
 For userspace created object this is copied from drm_mode_fb_cmd2.